 Contact Minot Elder Law Attorneys

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about the best way to include incapacity planning in your estate plan, contact the Minot elder law attorneys at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about the best way to include incapacity planning in your estate plan, contact the Minot elder law attorneys at German Law by calling 701-738-0060 to schedule an appointment.